|Lawn care company marks 50 years in business|

 The manager of the Canadian branch had originally lived and worked out of the Orillia-Barrie area.
 The parent company eventually figured there was no money to be made in Canada, and the Canadian office was sold to a businessman who hired a sod grower to become its manager and chief operator.

-In 1986, Ken and Maureen Murray purchased the Turf King Barrie franchise and, four years later, he became owner and franchisor of Turf King, establishing his Barrie location as head office.
-Murray remains today as CEO of the company.
+In 1986, Ken and Maureen purchased the Turf King Barrie franchise and, four years later, he became owner and franchisor of Turf King, establishing his Barrie location as head office.
+Ken remains today as CEO of the company.

 With a degree in agriculture at the time he joined the company, Murray said his knowledge of turfgrass was a little sketchy.